Joey Meneses Player Props: Nationals vs. Rangers

-On Friday, Joey Meneses (.244 on-base percentage in past 10 games, 78 points below season-long percentage) and the Washington Nationals face the Texas Rangers, whose starting pitcher will be Cody Bradford.
-First pitch is at 7:05 PM ET.
+On Saturday, Joey Meneses (.268 on-base percentage in past 10 games, 56 points below season-long percentage) and the Washington Nationals face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
+First pitch is at 4:05 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Reds.
+In his last game, he smacked two homers in his previous game (going 2-for-4) against the Rangers.

 Joey Meneses Game Info & Props vs. the Rangers